Frequently Asked Questions (FAQs) Regarding Coronavirus Disease 2019 (COVID-19) Updated 6/1/2023

 - Answer: Section 9817 of ARPA provides a 10 percentage point increase in federal matching funds (capped at 95 percent) for Home and Community Based Services (HCBS) to help implement or expand activities to enhance HCBS.
 States must use the federal funds from the increased FMAP to supplement, not supplant, existing state funds expended for Medicaid HCBS as of April 1, 2021.
 States must match the federal funds from the increased FMAP with state funds to implement or supplement one or more activities to enhance, expand, or strengthen HCBS under the State’s Medicaid program.

 On May 13, 2021, the Centers for Medicare and Medicaid Services (CMS) issued State Medicaid Director Letter #21-003 to clarify the types of services that may be used to draw down enhanced federal funds, how states may reinvest funds in HCBS, and the reporting requirements for expenditures.
 Specifically, CMS authorizes spending on state plan benefits, waiver services, and related COVID-19 activities but will not allow matching funds for administrative expenses.
-The SMD letter also includes a requirement for AHCCCS to submit an HCBS spending plan for these funds by June 12, 2021.
+For more information on ARP Section 9817 and how Arizona plans to reinvest these dollars, please see the ARPA main page.

-- 2. (added 5/21/21) Question: How will AHCCCS spend the funds from the HCBS expenditure enhancement?
+- 2. (updated 3/3/22) Question: How will AHCCCS spend the funds from the HCBS expenditure enhancement?

 The American Rescue Plan Act (ARPA) was signed into law by President Biden on March 11, 2021.
 The ARPA contains several provisions that may impact state Medicaid programs, including: